 Additionally, the AIF withdrawn at the CWIS (from July 1, 2014 through June 30, 2019), represents a 37.5 percent annual flow reduction and a 46 percent maximum seasonal flow reduction from DIF for the station; providing further IM reduction benefits.

-Given the existing level of 1M reduction benefits, and results of the social cost and social benefit evaluation, installation of additional 1M reduction technologies at Marshall is not practical or warranted.
+Given the existing level of IM reduction benefits, and results of the social cost and social benefit evaluation, installation of additional IM reduction technologies at Marshall is not practical or warranted.

 Summary of Selected Impingement Mortality Compliance Options

 Based on the information presented above, estimated annual impingement at Marshall based on actual water withdrawals from 2016 and 2017 was 181,696 and 176,963 fish and shellfish, of which, approximately 92 percent were fragile species (i.e., Threadfin Shad and Alewife).
 Excluding fragile species from the analysis reduces the annualized IM estimates to 13,604 and 13,774 fish for 2016 and 2017, respectively, or around 37 to 38 non-fragile fish per day.
 Excluding fragile and introduced species from the analysis reduces the annualized IM estimates to 2,528 and 2,665 fish for 2016 and 2017, respectively, or around 7 non-fragile, native fish per day.
-Given the efficacy of the existing curtain wall at reducing entrainment and its potential for minimizing passage of impingeable size fish (thus potentially reducing densities of fish susceptible to impingement at the CWIS), the existing curtain wall, in combination with the estimated 37.5 percent impingement reduction achieved through reductions in cooling water withdrawals (based on the 5-year AIF), would comply with 1M BTA Option 6 under the Rule
+Given the efficacy of the existing curtain wall at reducing entrainment and its potential for minimizing passage of impingeable size fish (thus potentially reducing densities of fish susceptible to impingement at the CWIS), the existing curtain wall, in combination with the estimated 37.5 percent impingement reduction achieved through reductions in cooling water withdrawals (based on the 5-year AIF), would comply with IM BTA Option 6 under the Rule

 Analyses Performed in Support of an Entrainment BTA Determination